TiBeN/document-template/README.md

 Place your puml file in `template/src/puml` then link your files from `png/` in your document (see example in default template).

+Source theme file using the following PlantUML syntaxe:

+    @startuml

+    !include ../../lib/theme.iuml!0

+    [...]
+    @enduml

+Replace the number at the end of the directive depending on diagram type:

+0: Class diagram
+1: Sequence diagram
+2: Component diagram